cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Ethernet_Bridging_-_VLANs/VLAN_Tagging.md

 ## VLAN Translation

-<span id="src-8362668_indexterm-63525555324181E91930DEDAC1B3835B">By
-default, Cumulus Linux </span>does not allow VLAN subinterfaces associated with different VLAN IDs to be part of the same bridge.
+By default, Cumulus Linux does not allow VLAN subinterfaces associated with different VLAN IDs to be part of the same bridge.
 Base interfaces are not explicitly associated with any VLAN IDs and are exempt from this restriction.

 In some cases, it may be useful to relax this restriction.
 For example, two servers might be connected to the switch using VLAN trunks, but the